rockstardotb/django-python-workshop/README.md

     docker-compose down

-## Now, lets build an application that uses python and docker-compose.
+## Now, let us build an application that uses python and docker-compose.
 For simplicity, I am only going to use a single container, but I will still use docker-compose.yml.

 The architecture will look similar to the following: